Summer Program Philosophy & Purpose

 We are not affiliated with any church or organization.

-Campers 7-14 years live in rustic cabins, which are screened with wooden shutters.
-Our cabins are divided by age/sex.
+Campers 7-14 years live in rustic cabins furnished with basic cots.
+Cabins are divided by age and gender.

 Teen Travel Campers

 Campers 13-16 years live in tents on gender seperated campsites.
 Weeks are divided into 13-14 year olds and 15-16 year olds.